PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Spring 2025/Data Structures and Algorithms/Lecture8.md

 * Merge sort's best running time is still O(nlog(n)) because it has no concept of whether the the array is already sorted
 * Merge Sorts average case is also O(nlog(n)) for the same reason

+Merge Sort is a stable sort - stable sort guarantees that the order of duplicates in an array will be preserved between unsorted and sorted array

+This is good because you can sort a list by one metric and then reordered by another metric and preserve parts of the first metric.
+For example you can sort people alphabetically by name and then sort them by age and you will get all the same aged people ordered alphabetically

 ### Quick Sort
 Most of the fastest sorting algorithms are quick sort with extra steps